CALL

 Syntax

-The function takes three sets of parameters in brackets: the first specifies the device and the function to call, the second the input arguments and the third the output arguments.
-The second and third arguments are identical to how a function is normally called when it is called directly.
-If there are no output arguments, then the third set of brackets may be omitted.
+The CALL function has three sets of parameters: the first set contains the reference of the test device and the name of the function to call, the second set is the input arguments and the third set is the output arguments.
+When there are no output arguments the third set of brackets may be omitted.

 CALL( STRING deviceReference, STRING functionName )